eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

 </pre>

-####Post ioFabric Instance Status Information
+####Post ioFog Instance Status Information

-This endpoint allows the ioFabric instance to send its status information to the fabric controller.
+This endpoint allows the ioFog instance to send its status information to the fog controller.
 This should be done regularly, but not so often as to waste bandwidth and CPU resources.

 #####Endpoint